Colorado Cottage Food Law: Food Safety Training Requirements

 However, the course still covers the essential food safety topics you must know to keep your products free of bacteria and other foodborne pathogens or hazards that could make someone sick.

-As an alternative to food handler courses like FoodSafePal’s, you can take a food safety training course — in-person or online — that is specifically designed for cottage food producers through Colorado State University Extension.
+As an alternative to FoodSafePal’s approved food handler course, you can take a food safety training course specifically designed for cottage food producers through the Colorado State University Extension.

-However, the cost for this course is $50 and take 3.5 hours to complete compared with FoodSafePal’s cost of $15 and fewer than 2-hour completion time.
+However, the cost for this course is $50 and it takes 3.5 hours to complete compared with FoodSafePal’s cost of $15 and 90-minute completion time.

 But, if you prefer more specialized cottage food training, these differences in price and time may be worth it.